fepitre/qubes-builderv2-github/README.md

-WIP: Integration with next generation of Qubes Builder:
+Integration with next generation of Qubes Builder:
 ===

 Parts below are mostly outdated and needs to be rewritten according to